-After birth, the umbilical cord is clamped and snipped and babies are left with a small stump in the navel.
-This stump falls by itself, and it is necessary to let it heal and not try to remove it as it can hurt your baby.
+After birth, the umbilical cord is clamped and snipped, and babies are left with a small stump in the navel.
+This stump falls by itself and it is necessary to let it heal and not try to remove it as it can hurt your baby.
 Your newborn’s umbilical cord stump requires special care to prevent infection.
 To ensure good care, try to maintain the cord and surrounding area clean and dry.
-If you notice that the stump has become dirty, clean the area by moistening (not soaking) a cotton ball with clean water and then dry it gently with an absorbent gauze or fanning it.
+If you notice that the stump has become dirty, clean the area with a cotton ball moistened (not soaked) in clean water, and then dry the area gently with an absorbent gauze or by fanning it.

 It’s important to regularly check the umbilical cord for signs of infection.
 Infections are rare, especially when cared for properly, but look for the following signs: